-Probably the most well known use case for OCR is converting printed paper documents into machine-readable text documents.
-Once a scanned paper document went through OCR processing, the text of the document can be edited with word processors like:
+Probably the most well-known use case for OCR is converting printed paper documents into machine-readable text documents.
+Once a scanned paper document goes through OCR processing, the text of the document can be edited with word processors like:

-OCR is often used as a “hidden” technology, powering many well known systems and services in our daily life.
+OCR is often used as a “hidden” technology, powering many well-known systems and services in our daily life.
 Less known, but as important, use cases for OCR technology include data entry automation, indexing documents for search engines, automatic number plate recognition, as well as assisting blind and visually impaired persons.

 OCR technology has proven immensely useful in digitizing historic newspapers and texts that have now been converted into fully searchable formats and had made accessing those earlier texts easier and faster.

 Do Banks use Optical Character Recognition (OCR)?

 In this fast-paced world, the bank is one of those institutions that use OCR the most.
 Document digitization in the banking sector is a great utility.
 Many banks use OCR technology in achieving better transaction security and risk management.

 The use of OCR software in banks can also scan many customers’ important handwritten guarantee documents like their loan documents and more.
 Additionally, the incorporation of facial recognition software with OCR is also significantly remarkable because it provides two-layer security at ATMs.

 Docparser is a trusted OCR software tool with the ability to parse text from PDF, DOC, DOCX, and more.
 Just scan a printed document and send it into your Docparser account.
 Once you’ve established parsing rules, you’ll be able to extract the text you need right from your initial documents and send the parsed data out to hundreds of our integration partners – including Excel, Google Sheets, and many more.
 Try it free.